Georgetown University: Activism

-Georgetown University student organizations include a diverse array of groups focused on social justice issues, including organizations run through both Student Affairs and the Center for Social Justice Research, Teaching, & Service.
-This last organization, founded in 2001, works to integrate into their education Georgetown's founding mission of education in service for justice and the common good.
+Georgetown University student organizations include a diverse array of groups focused on social justice issues, including organizations run through both Student Affairs and the Center for Social Justice Research, Teaching, & Service (CSJ).
+The latter organization, founded in 2001, works to integrate into their education Georgetown's founding mission of education in service for justice and the common good.

 Oriented against gender violence, Take Back the Night coordinates an annual rally and march to protest against rape and other forms of violence against women.
 Georgetown Solidarity Committee is a workers' rights organization whose successes include ending use of sweatshops in producing Georgetown-logoed apparel, and garnering pay raises for both university cleaning staff and police.
 Georgetown Students for Fair Trade successfully advocated for all coffee in campus cafeterias to be Fair Trade Certified.

 Georgetown has many additional groups representing national, ethnic, and linguistic interests.
-Georgetown has the second most politically active student body in the United States according to the Princeton Review.
+Georgetown has the second-most politically active student body in the United States according to The Princeton Review.
 Groups based on local, national, and international issues are popular, and political speech is protected on campus.
 Student political organizations are active on campus and engage their many members in local and national politics.
 The Georgetown University College Republicans represent their party, while the Georgetown University College Democrats, the largest student organization on campus in 2008, represent theirs.